 Canada’s Industry 4.0 technologies and next-generation manufacturing capabilities are revolutionizing how finished products and components are designed, manufactured, distributed and repaired across a spectrum of industries and climate conditions.
-With world-class research and innovation across industries from aerospace and defence to advanced manufacturing, Kelowna innovators are developing the technologies and materials of the future, and it’s helping to attract conferences to the city.
+With world-class research and innovation across industries from aerospace and defense to advanced manufacturing, Kelowna innovators are developing the technologies and materials of the future, and it’s helping to attract conferences to the city.

 “Leveraging our knowledge capital is one of the ways Kelowna can differentiate itself on a crowded conference stage,” says Jennifer Horsnell, director of business and destination development with Tourism Kelowna who leads the city’s economic sector strategy to grow their share of business events.
 “When conferences in the advanced manufacturing and aerospace sectors meet here, they gain access to local industry leaders through business-to-business exchanges, hosted innovation tours and more.”

 From aircraft maintenance and engineering, to cargo delivery, to high-tech flight tracking and aviation communications, Kelowna, with some 18 per cent of British Columbia’s aerospace businesses, plays an important role in Canada’s Aerospace sector which is the third-largest in the world.
-With industry leadership in fixed-wing and rotary aircraft manufacturing and maintenance, and innovative research in advanced materials manufacturing and aerospace and defence technology through the University of British Columbia Okanagan (UBCO), Kelowna researchers and engineers are helping to shape the future of flight craft and the materials used in national security and other manufacturing applications.
+With industry leadership in fixed-wing and rotary aircraft manufacturing and maintenance, and innovative research in advanced materials manufacturing and aerospace and defense technology through the University of British Columbia Okanagan (UBCO), Kelowna researchers and engineers are helping to shape the future of flight craft and the materials used in national security and other manufacturing applications.

 “Kelowna and the surrounding Okanagan Valley are making a significant contribution to the growth of British Columbia’s aerospace sector,” says Corrie Griffiths, Director Economic Development Commission, Regional District of Central Okanagan.
 “With expertise in manufacturing, flight data monitoring, maintenance, and flight training, combined with the research being conducted at UBCO, and the skilled workers graduating aerospace programs at Okanagan College, the region offers a wealth of on-the-ground resources to support conferences in the aerospace sector.”